endojs/Jessie/README.md

 proposals, by themselves, introduce a security hole in JavaScript.
 The [Realm proposal](https://github.com/tc39/proposal-realms)'s traps provide the mechanism needed to plug these holes.
-On those platforms provide either of the security breaking features but not providing native support for Realms, Realms, Frozen Realms, and SES can only be shimmed at the price of a full parse.
+On those platforms that provide either of the security breaking features but do not provide native support for Realms, safety can only be shimmed at the price of a full parse.
 This is the current situation on some browsers.

 Beyond subsetting EcmaScript, the TinySES grammar also includes the infix bang `!` (eventually) operator from Dr.SES.
 We hope infix bang